-Being a work at home mom is amazing.
-Let’s face it; you have the best of both worlds … a 30 second commute to your office and the pleasure of spending as much time with your children as you want.
-Sadly, the biggest mistake that many mompreneur’s make is that they try to take their life and fit it into someone else calendar.
+Being a mompreneur is amazing.
+Let’s face it, you have the best of both worlds.
+A short commute to your office and the pleasure of spending as much time with your children as you want.
+Sadly, the biggest mistake that many mompreneurs make is that they try to take their life and fit it into someone else's calendar.

-We’ve read and even heard many successful business owners talk about the importance of having a calendar and making a list and while those things are important many are still struggling.
-What makes perfect sense and works effortlessly for me and my kids, would be a complete nightmare for another family.
+You've probably heard of successful business owners talking about the importance of having a calendar and to-do list.
+Yet many people do those things but they still struggle.
+What makes perfect sense and works for one person, maybe a complete nightmare for another.

 Don’t underestimate this step.

 - Is it important that you wake up feeling refreshed?

 - Would you like to have breakfast and dinner together as a family?

 - How does your ideal day playout?

 - Would you like to volunteer at your children’s school during the year?